hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

 did it the "other" way it was a tangled soup of many (many) "hook-out" methods, made more tangled by the adapter architecture of CLI's muli-mode argument scanner.

+## this hacky "oncer" implementation :#note-2

+a `once` method (here) is a method defined on a module (class probably) that when called defines a method on that class that is intended to be called at most one time per instance.

+the subject proc produces a proc meant to constitute the method definition body for such a method. such a proc must be produced once per particpating class.

+the participating instance must initialize its own `@_lockout_` ivar with a plain old empty, mutable hash. (we have opted to go this route instead of mutating the participant's singleton class at runtime.)

+the implementation is more hacky than it would otherwise need to be (with the awful use of sequential integers to generate method names to serve as the actual implementing method to be called at most once) because `instance_exec` can't send a block argument to its block argument (sic), yet we want the participating methods to be able to use block arguments.

+do not let this hack leave this file without finding a better solution for this.

+## for now we can take liberties with the :#note-3

+for now (and don't expect this to stay this way forever necessarily), we can model the definition for an added primary as a set (here, list) of only procs:

+  - one callback proc for handling the parse
+    (this proc must be niladic)

+  - zero or one proc for expressing the primary's description (this proc if provided must be monadic)

+given that in the above structural signature the formal procs happen to have arities that are unique to their formal argument, we can allow that the argument procs are provided in any order, using only their arities to infer the intent of the argument.

+we can furthermore treat any passed block indifferently to a positional argument. all of this together is meant to expose a loose, natural syntax where the user can use the block argument for whichever (if any) purpose "feels better" for the use case.

+for now (in part) because this is so experimental, we take safeguards to ensure that what is required is provided, and that the procs do not clobber each other.